telerik/ajax-docs/controls/clientexportmanager/how-to/exporting-special-characters.md

 ````

-The non-ASCII characters are correctly exported and visible in the PDF file:
+The special characters are correctly exported and visible in the PDF file:

 ![Special Characters Exported](images/clientexportmanager-special-characters-exported.png)